 - Use antivirus software.
 Hackers often install malware on your device to steal your information.
-Use antivirus and Wi-Fi protection to keep your devices and networks safe.
+Use antivirus and a virtual private network (VPN) to keep your devices and networks safe.

 - Get identity theft protection.
 Aura can handle many of the steps above proactively.
 Plus, in case you fall victim to family identity theft, you are covered by a $1,000,000 insurance policy for eligible losses.